1kohei1/1kohei1.github.com/_posts/2015-06-24-set-selected-for-md-select.md

 ---
 layout: post
-permalink: set-initial-option-of-md-select
+permalink: set-Default-option-of-md-select
-title: "Set initial option of md-select"
+title: "Set Default Option of md-select"
-description: ""
+description: "This is about setting an option of md-select when ng-model is an object."
 category:
 tags: [AngularJS, Angular Material]
 ---